ollegreen/Retail_Sales_Demand_Predictions/capstone_proposal.md

 **Olle**

-Ways to evalute the different models could include mean squared error (MSE), Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE).
+Ways to evalute the different models could include;
+* mean squared error (MSE)
+* Root Mean Squared Error (RMSE)
+* Mean Absolute Percentage Error (MAPE)

 All of which will help us to assess which models are providing us with the better demand forecast model.

 ### Project Design
 _(approx. 1 page)_